PwLDev/node-spdl/README.md

 ## Disclaimer

-This package does not save any username or password provided and neither sends them to 3rd party services.
+This package does not save any username or password provided and neither sends them to third party services.
 The credentials provided will only interact with the Spotify API.

 With **node-spdl** you are authenticating with your own account, which essentially means you are accesing your own authorized content.

 The user is responsible for further actions performed with it's decrypted content.
-If you'd like to support your favorite artists, you can always play their tracks on the [Spotify App](https://open.spotify.com).
+If you'd like to support your favorite artists, you can always play their tracks via the [Spotify App](https://open.spotify.com).

 Anyways, I made this package just for fun and experimentation, please use this tool with caution.